Welcome to Provide Your Own - Education

 This blog post from Google highlights their latest addition – the Grand Canyon.
 I gave it a spin, and it is pretty wild stuff – you can pick where to start and then hike down the trail, looking around as you go.
 It does get a little old after a while, so it might be nice to offer a side-by-side map view as well.
 Maybe they do, I just don’t know about it.

 Google probably has lots of other scenic places photographed as well, but how you find them is up to you dear reader.
-Happy treasure hunting.… Read the rest
+Happy treasure hunting.

 The End of College Education?